Building A Budget With Allocations - All Flexibility Levels

 How Funds Are Allocated

-In FY24, Twilight programming will be offered at all Title I comprehensive high schools.
-Beginning in SY22-23 central services will also offer virtual course offerings available to eligible students in DCPS.
-Central virtual courses will be funded through the Title 1 grant, with funds allocated specifically for central programming.
+In FY25, Twilight programming will be offered at all Title I comprehensive high schools.
+Beginning in SY22-23, Central Services will also offer virtual course offerings available to eligible students in DCPS.
+Central virtual courses will be funded through the Title I grant, with funds allocated specifically for central programming.
 Students can also cross-enroll in a Twilight program at another school if programming is not available at their home school.
-On a limited basis, and with approval from central office, schools are able to offer virtual Twilight classes as well.
+On a limited basis, and with approval from Central Services, schools can offer virtual Twilight classes as well.

 The exact amount of funding available to each school is determined based on past funding usage and projected student need.
-Typically, schools receive a similar allocation year-to-year.
-However, since the overall grant funding is spread across all participating schools, there can be shifts to allocations if schools use significantly more or less of the allocation in the previous fiscal year.
+Typically, schools receive a similar allocation year-to-year; however, since the overall grant funding is spread across all participating schools, there can be shifts to allocations if schools used significantly more or less of the allocation in the previous fiscal year.

 Budgeting/Spending Recommendations